awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2c_kpi_dashboard.md

 {{%expand "Click here to update your dashboard with the latest version" %}}

-If you are tracking our [Changelog](https://github.com/aws-samples/aws-cudos-framework-deployment/blob/main/changes/CHANGELOG-kpi.md), you already know that we continue improving Cloud Intelligence Dashboards.
+If you are tracking our [Changelog](https://github.com/aws-samples/aws-cudos-framework-deployment/blob/main/changes/CHANGELOG-kpi.md), you already know that we are always improving the Cloud Intelligence Dashboards.

 To pull the latest version of the dashboard from the public template please use the following steps.